idcrook/i-dotfiles/rustlang/README.md

 # next line should already be done by homebrew
 brew install rustup-init

-# Customize installation, and do not modify PATH variables
+# Can customize installation; do not modify PATH variables
-rustup-init
+rustup-init --no-modify-path
 ```

 After installing `stable`, start a new shell- `~/.cargo/bin` should be found and added to path